tederer/mcce-thesis-book-template/README.md

 # mcce-thesis-book-template
 This project is a template for the MCCE thesis book.
-You can produce the PDF by using Visual Studio Code or [Overleaf](https://www.overleaf.com).
+You can produce the PDF by using Visual Studio Code in combination with a Docker container or [Overleaf](https://www.overleaf.com).

 # Preparing Visual Studio Code